magmide/magmide/posts/what-is-rok.md

 In exactly the same way that [`null` was a billion dollar mistake](TODO), general software incorrectness has probably cost trillions of dollars in lost productivity and potential progress.

-## Why Will Rok Be Able to find mainstream success?
+## Why Will Magma Be Able to find mainstream success?

 Mostly because of the metaprogramming, and the focus on upward recombination over downward translation.
 The language *itself* doesn't have to achieve mainstream success to massively improve the quality of all downstream software, but merely some sub-language.
 Many engineers have never heard of LLVM, but they still implicitly rely on it every day.
-Rok would seek to do the same.
+Magma would seek to do the same.

 We don't have to take full formal verification fully mainstream, we just have to make it available for the handful of people willing to do the work.
 If a full theorem prover is sitting right below the high-level language you're currently working in, you don't have to bother with it most of the time, but you still have the option to do so when it makes sense.